Vegetarianism and wine

-The production of wine often includes a process called fining (or "clarifying"), in which fining agents are added to wine to remove proteins, yeast, and other suspended organic particles, and later filtered out.
+Vegetarian or vegan wines are wines created without the use of animal-based fining agents.
+Wine production often involves a fining (or "clarifying") process, in which fining agents are added to wine to remove proteins, yeast, and other suspended organic particles, and later filtered out.
 Fining agents can be either animal, carbon, or clay-based.
 Animal-based fining agents include gelatin, isinglass, egg white (albumen), and casein.
+The use of any animal-based agents preclude a wine from being vegan, while vegetarian wines can still use animal products that do not require slaughter, such as eggs and milk.

-Since the fining agent is filtered back out of the wine, the labeling of these additives is not required or regulated in most places.
+Since the fining agent is filtered back out of the wine, the labelling of these additives is not required or regulated in most places.
 However, the use of animal-derived additives in wine production is a matter of ethical concern in vegetarianism and veganism.

 Non-vegetarian/vegan additives

 Examples of common animal products used as fining agents are gelatin, isinglass, casein, and egg albumen.
 Dried bull's blood was also used in some Mediterranean countries but, as a legacy of bovine spongiform encephalopathy, is not allowed in the U.S. or the European Union.

 Gelatin

 The most common animal product used for fining is gelatin, due to its potency and effectiveness.
 Gelatin is made from the boiling of animal parts.
 Wine specifically responds best to type A gelatin, which is derived from the boiling of pig's skin.
 It takes only one ounce of gelatin to clarify 1,000 gallons of wine.
 Gelatin is used in both white and red wines to fix haze/color and to adjust the flavor or bitterness of the wine.